vivekkumar83/Github_Concept/README.txt

 * press i for editing
 * pres esc+:+wq for save
 * git log
-* what ever changes occured here are in the staging area to be commited
+* what ever changes occured here, are in the working area
 * untill we add it to staged area
 * git restores
 * git add
 * git restore --staged
 * git restore
 * git commit
+* git rm and git restore